 Discida data scientists look at more than blind loyalty when measuring the Loyalty factor, one of four factors that ultimately roll up into the Brand Health Score.
 They also look at something called consideration, or how likely someone is to give your brand a chance.
 Our research measures various levels of loyalty, from whether someone is likely to at least consider your offerings, to the possibility they will choose your brand regardless of other moderating factors.

 Brand loyalty is strongly influenced by industry vertical.
 Financial services customers, for instance, tend to be more entrenched, partly because of perceptions that switching providers is burdensome and not worth the effort.
-They tend to remain loyal customers unless or until they feel a brand has wronged them in some way.
+They tend to remain

 In the software industry, on the other hand, customers are less inclined to stick with one brand.
 Competition is high, and new entrants to the software marketplaces often work incredibly hard to make changing providers a simple experience.
 Software brands are always looking to gain an edge on the competition, capitalizing on better pricing, features and service offerings.